Last updated - March 22, 2018

 Store Notice checkbox can be used to enable any notice you want to place on the site.
 This can be about any relevant information that you want to share with your customers like upcoming sales or troubles with shipping to a specific location, etc.

-Once you tick the checkbox, a text field is displayed where you can enter the text you want to show as the store notice.
+Once you tick the checkbox, a text field is displayed where you can enter the text you want to show the store notice.

 You can use the Currency Position drop-down to choose where to display the currency symbol.